jaredboynton/specter/README.md

 ## Current Limitations

+**This crate is experimental and has significant limitations:**

+### Fingerprinting Accuracy
+- **Outdated Version**: Implements Chrome 131, but Chrome 142 is current (Dec 2025)
+- **Extension Randomization**: Chrome randomizes TLS extension order since v110, making static fingerprints detectable
+- **Partial Implementation**: Only cipher suites, curves, and signature algorithms are applied.
+TLS extensions are defined but not applied to connections.
+- **No JA4 Support**: Modern detection uses JA4 which handles extension randomization

+### Non-Functional Features
-- HTTP/3 TLS fingerprinting not yet supported (quiche doesn't expose BoringSSL config)
+- **HTTP/3 TLS fingerprinting**: quiche doesn't expose BoringSSL configuration
-- HTTP/2 SETTINGS fingerprinting requires lower-level h2 access
+- **HTTP/2 SETTINGS fingerprinting**: hyper doesn't expose h2 settings configuration
-- Connection pooling types exist but not yet integrated into clients
+- **Connection pooling**: Types exist but are not integrated into clients
+- **Firefox/Safari profiles**: Removed (were returning empty configurations)

+### Detection Risk
+Using this crate against modern anti-bot systems may result in WORSE detection rates than no fingerprinting, because it creates a unique signature (Chrome User-Agent + non-Chrome TLS fingerprint).

+### Recommended Use Cases
-- Only Chrome131 has full fingerprint implementation
+- Learning about HTTP client implementation
+- Internal tools where fingerprinting isn't critical
+- Testing and development environments

 ## License